SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex8-dboverview/README.md

     ![](./images/3.png)
     </kbd>

 3. Alternativly, you can use the command palette.
-Click the search button on the toolbar -> type "overview" -> Select "Show Overview" for DEMO_HANA_DB.
+Click the search button on the toolbar -> type "overview" -> Select "Show Overview" for DEMO_HANA_DB (or DA262).
 It will take you to the same page as we get in step 2.
    <kbd>
     ![](./images/5.png)
     </kbd>
 4. Below the toolbar you see the collapsible header, where you'll find the status of the database, the database user you're connecting as, the host name, and associated Data Lake.
-From the header, you can also manage configuration,open the SQL Console, and Copy SQL endpoint.
+From the header, you can also manage configuration, open the SQL Console, and copy SQL endpoint.
     <kbd>
     ![](./images/4.png)
     </kbd>